 Before getting into anything, just turn the material to make the part below the patch visible and exposed.
 If the material is anything other than hats, t-shirts, jackets, and other likes, which can be turned upside down to make the backside of the patch visible like in bags, make sure to position the patch before you go.
 Now let’s get started!

 - Soak the Part of the Patch Completely into the Adhesive Remover:

-How to do this step?
+How do this step?
 It’s so handy!
-Follow the mentioned steps here carefully to peel off the patch from the leather: Make use of gloves can save your hands from getting sticky or save your skin from irritation is just a friendly suggestion!
+Follow the mentioned steps here carefully to peel off the patch from the leather: Making use of gloves can save your hands from getting sticky or save your skin from irritation is just a friendly suggestion!
 What you need to do:

 - Pour the adhesive glue remover on the backside of the iron-on patch.